 To measure your progress towards your objective, you need to set quantitative key results.
-When defining key results, state these definitively using a metric.
+When writing OKRs' key results, state these definitively using a metric.
 Defining key results using metrics with numbers makes it easy to communicate progress toward accomplishing your objective in a meaningful way.

 It’s not a KR unless it has a number.

 - Marissa Mayer

 Additionally, key results should be outcome-focused instead of task-based, describing the optimal outcome that needs to be accomplished to complete the objective — without constraints surrounding how it's achieved.

 Again, we don't recommend more than three to five key results be stated per objective, but the exact quantity depends on your business.
 The good news is that it’s easy to change your statements later, and it takes practice to get a rhythm for defining your objectives and key results.